namecoin/ncprop279/README.md

 ## Usage

 You need [StemNS](https://github.com/namecoin/StemNS) or [TorNS](https://github.com/meejah/TorNS) in order to use `ncprop279`.
-You also need a Nameecoin lookup client such as Namecoin Core, ConsensusJ-Namecoin, or Electrum-NMC.
+You also need a Namecoin lookup client such as Namecoin Core, ConsensusJ-Namecoin, or Electrum-NMC.
 Your StemNS/TorNS services configuration might look like this:

 ~~~
 _service_to_command = {